kpoptrashBlaenk/Vue/README.md

 Build will create .vue.js files for some reason, to remove them do:
 > git restore .
 > git clean -f

+This will create a branch named 'gh-pages'.
+Go to the repo on Github > Settings > Pages then select the branch gh-pages as source and save.
+The page will be accessible on https://<username>.github.io/<repo-name>/